cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 If everything works correctly, you can delete the *veritas_wgs.bam* and *veritas_wgs.sort.bam* files after the script stops running.

+Now, you can visualize coverage for all chromosomes simultaneously in IGV.
+After loading veritas_wgs.sort.filtered.bam in IGV, go to Tools --> igvtools --> count (produces veritas_wgs.sort.filter.bam.tdf file)

 ### For Advanced Users ###

 I've also provided scripts for analyzing 23andMe data in the `23andMe` folder, which I will compare to my WGS variants